-Since the enfeoffment of Emperor Charles V in 1530, Malta was the influence area of the Order of St John, which later evolved into the sovereign Maltese Order of Knights, who found their retreat here after the exodus from Palestine (1291) and Rhodes (1522).
-Following the successful repulsion of the Turkish siege troops by the Knights of the Order in 1566, their Grand Master Jean Parisot de la Valette (1494-1568) decided to reconstruct the demolished fortress of St. Elmo and additionally build a completely new fortress city in the Western extension of the peninsula, today’s Valletta.
-Financial support was promised by the Spanish King Phillip II.
-(1527-1598), but above all, Pope Pius V (1504-15729).
-Pius V also dispatched his best military engineer Francesco Laparelli (1521-1570) to Malta to realize the project.
-The city was designed as the most modern city in the world, both from a military strategic and representative point of view.
-Logistics, infrastructure, water supply and the entire disposal followed a very sophisticated concept.
-The road layout was designed as a chessboard, taking into account the supply of fresh air.
-After Laparelli left the island again in 1568, his Adlatus Gerolarmo Cassar continued the work.
+After the island of Malta was granted to the Order of St. John (also known as the Knights Hospitaller) by the Spanish Emperor Charles V in 1530, Malta was the area of influence of the Order of St. John, which later evolved into the sovereign Maltese Order of Knights, who found their retreat here after the exodus from Palestine (1291) and Rhodes (1522).
+After the Turkish siege troops were successfully driven back by the Knights of the Order in 1566, their Grand Master Jean Parisot de la Valette (1494-1568) decided to reconstruct the demolished fortress of St. Elmo and also build a completely new fortress city in the western extension of the peninsula, today’s Valletta.
+Financial support was promised by the Spanish King Phillip II (1527-1598), but above all, Pope Pius V (1504-15729) who also dispatched his best military engineer Francesco Laparelli (1521-1570) to Malta to realise the project.
+The city was designed as the most modern in the world, both from a military strategic and representative point of view.
+Logistics, infrastructure, water supply and the entire disposal system followed a very sophisticated concept.
+The chessboard-like road layout was designed with the supply of fresh air in mind.
+After Laparelli left the island in 1568, his assistant Gerolarmo Cassar continued the work.